jennguyen1/nhuyhoa/_posts/2016-01-03-ML-Principal-Components-Analysis.md

 * Use for data visualization or data pre-processing
 * Evaluate whether there may be confounding effects (plot principal components grouped by a variable) to see if certain effects/variables capture the majority of the variance
-* Simplify high-dimensional data and use as features in other methods
+* Simplify high-dimensional data and use as features in other methods, like regression (however it may be harder to interpret variables)

 PCA is great for providing a low-dimensional representation of high-dimensional data.
 Thus it works best when the first few PC are sufficient in capturing most of the variation in the predictors.
 (So it is generally not a good idea to use all of the PC).